Image 1 of 8

 Size: 12-pack of plugs, each plug is 1.7” wide x 3” deep

-Size: 72-cell tray, each plug is 1.7” wide x 3” deep
+Size: 72-pack of plugs, each plug is 1.7” wide x 3” deep

-Parasol Sedge is a new find—an amazingly short sedge for full-sun gardens!
+The reason that Parasol Sedge is a Top 3 garden sedge is because it never flops over.
 Most sedges flop over after they go to seed because the seed heads are tall and heavy.
-Parasol Sedge, on the other hand, has short seed heads that are practically hidden within the tight mound of fine leaves—never flopping over!
-This is a really fantastic characteristic and makes it much better to have around short flowering species like Prairie Smoke, Pasque Flower, and Puccoons.
+Parasol Sedge, on the other hand, has short seed heads that are practically hidden within the tight mound of fine leaves.
+This is a really fantastic characteristic and makes it much better to have around short flowering species like Prairie Smoke, Butterfly Milkweed, Prairie Phlox, and Puccoons.

 Details